muhaochen/bilingual_dictionaries/README.md

 ./basic_MTL contains basic and MTL model variants.
 ./joint contains the implementation of the joint training model.
-These folders contain shell scripts to train/test on the reverse dictionary task.
+These folders contain shell scripts to train/test.

 ## Datasets